Marsha P. Johnson: The Death and Life of Marsha P. Johnson

-Mariah Lopez, Johnson's niece and Sylvia Rivera's daughter, later released a statement criticizing both Tourmaline and France, stating that Tourmaline had worked to silence Lopez's Strategic Trans Alliance for Radical Reform (STARR) because it competed with the Sylvia Rivera Law Project, where Tourmaline worked.
+Mariah Lopez later released a statement criticizing both Tourmaline and France, stating that Tourmaline had worked to silence Lopez's Strategic Trans Alliance for Radical Reform (STARR) because it competed with the Sylvia Rivera Law Project, where Tourmaline worked.
 Meanwhile, she accuses France of "predatory, manipulative journalistic tactic[s]" and "jeopardizing her safety and well-being".
 She cites instances of France's staff stranding her, offering her hard drugs, and recording conversations about transgender murder investigations that STARR was undertaking against her wishes.

+A Mother of A Revolution!

+In 2019, American composer Omar Thomas dedicated a wind ensemble piece for Johnson, titled A Mother of A Revolution!.
+In May 2026, the piece received attention after the Watertown Unified School District board in Watertown, Wisconsin prohibited the performance of the piece by the Watertown High School band.
+In response, students held a walk-out.
+The band eventually performed the piece at a concert unaffiliated with the school district, with Omar Thomas as their conductor.

 Historiography

 Johnson is often considered foundational to the transgender rights movement and other LGBTQ movements, with many considering her a heroine.
 Tourmaline states that, because of her role at Stonewall, she "paved the foundation for the modern trans and queer liberation movements".
 She credits Johnson with inspiring transgender activists and celebrities like Miss Major Griffin-Gracy, Jeanine and Quentin Bell, Raquel Willis, Aariana Rose Philip, Laverne Cox, and Janet Mock, as well as legal reforms and broader cultural change.
 She is sometimes called the "Saint of Christopher Street".

 Scholars have analyzed Johnson's life through the framework of mad and disability studies.
 According to disability studies scholar Leah Lakshmi Piepzna-Samarasinha, Tourmaline was one of the first writers to discuss Johnson's life using a disability justice framework on her blog, The Spirit Was.
 Piepzna-Samarasinha argues that Johnson's complex post-traumatic stress disorder, neurodiversity, sadness, and suicidality were both sources of struggle and gifts that allowed them to exhibit radical kindness and openness and to reject respectability politics.
 Ashley and Sanchinel agree with this assessment and further argue that "trans communities are seeking to narrate Marsha P. Johnson in a context that transcends Stonewall's momentousness by accentuating the radicality of her loving, everyday self".
 Researcher J. Logan Smilges argues that Johnson's institutionalization and Thorazine treatment show the way that the Diagnostic and Statistical Manual of Mental Disorders medicalized both gender variance and mental illness, an intersection that Smilges calls "neurotrans".
 They then argue that Johnson's opposition to the medical and penal systems that defined her life was a form of neurotrans politics.

+A biography of Johnson by Tourmaline was published in 2025.
+It was selected as a book club pick by Roxane Gay and received a positive review from Kirkus, which described it as "a warm homage to a pioneering activist".